Affogato-An Italian Coffee Dessert Recipe

 Instructions

-2. Top with espresso and garnish as desired.
+2. Top it with hot espresso or coffee.

 Notes

-• allow coffee to cool and/or serve in a chilled cup to make the drink last longer
+• Allow the coffee to cool, and/or serve it in a chilled cup to make the drink last longer.

 • Prep Time: 5 mins